Brown Bear photos

 - Grizzly bears of Denali National Park

+While brown and grizzly bears are considered the same species, it is their diet that differentiates their name description.
+The term “brown bear” refers to the members of this species found in coastal areas where the protein-rich salmon is the primary food source.
+Brown bears found inland and in northern habitats are referred to as “grizzly bears” whose diet is largely vegetarian.
 Brown bears on Kodiak Island are classified as a distinct subspecies from those on the mainland because they are genetically and physically isolated.
 The shape of their skulls also differs slightly.
-In this discussion, brown bear is used to refer to all members of Ursus arctos.
+In this discussion, brown bear is used to refer to all members of the species Ursus arctos.

-Brown bears have been known to live 34 years in the wild, though this is rare.
-Usually, old males may reach 22 years.
-Old females may live to 26.
-Brown bears have an especially good sense of smell and under the right conditions may be able to detect odors more than a mile distant.
-Their hearing and eyesight are probably equivalent to that of humans.
+Brown bears liver to an average age of 22 years, although on occasion longer.
+They have an especially keen sense of smell and under the right conditions may be able to detect odors as far as a mile away.
+Their hearing and eyesight are probably similar to that of humans.
 When bears stand upright, it is not to get ready to charge but to test the wind and to see better.

 Research and conservation